Subscribe and Listen Now!

 - Deciding what content to share in groups - Understanding your candidate persona should be top of mind for recruiters.
 This is yet another factor why it is important to understand the community you are a part of because that is how you get to know what appeals to the talent pools you're trying to target.
 Additional details to provide are links to your job board, careers page, specific job ads, and campaign landing pages.

 - Developing ways to engage and source talent from groups - The best way to boost your reach is to stay on top of notifications and respond to group members' questions on your posts.
 You'll also want to comment on other people's posts and provide value to the community.
 It's important to stay consistent and engage with group members, but that doesn't necessarily require a lot of time.
 You could set aside 15 to 20 minutes a week to check groups, share posts, and answer a question or two.

 If you're looking for new ways to source manufacturing talent, then Facebook groups are worth exploring.
 There are many different types of groups that you can join based on location, manufacturing sector, and even for particular skilled trades.
 These are places to engage with candidates, and increase awareness of your company.
 We encourage you to poke around and engage with the community to see if it aligns with your particular manufacturing sector.

 The train doesn't stop there.
-If you're willing to implement Facebook groups in your recruiting strategy, then keep a lookout for a follow-up episode on creating groups for sourcing talent.
-Michele will walk you through the steps she took to create her Facebook group Traveling Contract Jobs, which has a member count of 14,000 job seekers and recruiters.
+If you're willing to implement Facebook groups in your recruiting strategy, then keep a lookout for her follow-up episode on Creating Talent Communities Using Facebook Groups.
+Michele will walk you through the steps she took to create her Facebook group Traveling Contract Jobs, which has a member count of 18,000+ job seekers and recruiters.